 I began taking notes for this week’s reflection with the intent of writing a recap of the week as a way of informing many who are following and supporting me on my journey to ordained ministry.
+I understood that I needed to know what is today’s mortgage rate if I wanted to become ministry.
 Yet, it has become a reflection on death, dying, and how I tend to respond in my spirit during such seasons and circumstances.

 As I attended one funeral on this past Sunday I was also preparing my heart and mind to lead music for another later in the week.
 As I participated in that funeral on Friday I began to hear words of heartache as came to fruition just this evening as my sister-in-law’s mother has now passed away.
 These three are not the only ones who have come to meet the end of a physically engaging presence in this world this week.
 Many, from those in the news to those who have not been discovered yet, are no longer breathing in and out in homes and on streets.
 Those of us who remain are here to respond (with or without action) in some way.

 Death comes and while we all know it is coming, carrying uncertainty of when and under what circumstances, and the distance often leaves us setting the idea out of sight and out of mind.
 When it comes, I imagine the difficulty of considering what life relationships will be a peace or left hanging on by a thread (and every relationship in between).
 Each connection will be broken in more ways than one.